Avoid costly and embarrassing mistakes that could easily lead to your prosecution.

 Order your membership now

-What is the legal position if a landlord decides that he will not rent to a non-EEA persons?
+What is the position if a landlord decides that he will not rent to a non-EEA persons?

 That will almost certainly be perceived as unlawful discrimination.
 The right to rent has nothing to do with ethnicity.
 Someone of, for example, Jamaican origin may hold a valid British passport.
 A person from a non-EEA country will not automatically have rights to reside in this country, Russia being just one example.
 Identity checks have to be carried out on all prospective tenants regardless of nationality, race or ethnicity.